 Keeping patient interactions consistently excellent will always be a daunting challenge.
 Kari points out that it won’t happen unless your staff feels personally invested in the effort.

-“Its constant work every day, every person, every time,” Kari says, “and we need to make sure that the team knows they have the power to make or break the patient experience.”
+“It’s constant work every day, every person, every time,” Kari says, “and we need to make sure that the team knows they have the power to make or break the patient experience.”

 Everyone in your organization is extremely busy.
 They have to juggle many duties throughout their days.
 If the patient experience isn’t at the top of their mind, it will slip down the list of their priorities.